The Telegraph Media Group has thanked hackers for highlighting the vulnerability of one of its partner websites.

 According to Ferguson, users of online services can improve personal security by choosing three complex passwords.

-These passwords should be easy to remember, but difficult to guess and should use a combination of numbers, upper and lower case letters and special characters, he said in a blog posting.
+These passwords should be easy to remember, but difficult to guess and should use a combination of numbers, upper and lower case letters and special characters, he said in a blog post.

 The first password should be used as general one for the majority of sites that require passwords to login.
 The second password should be used for e-mail only.